Architecture

 Tool Execution

 All tools run in-process via the ToolRegistry.
 Two tools (sandbox_exec and opencode) acquire Docker containers from the pool for isolated execution.
 The LLM receives tool schemas as function definitions and returns structured tool calls.
+Tools with riskLevel: "high" are gated behind the ApprovalGate — the agent sends an approval request via the active channel (e.g. Telegram inline buttons) and waits for the user to approve or reject before executing.
 The registry dispatches to the correct tool:

 for (const toolCall of response.toolCalls) {